flashlr/creasyn-sample-js/README.md

 # creasyn-sample-js
 Sample to test a set of Javascript technology (node js, phantom js , jasmine , casper js , npm ,...) and mix it with POM, BOM,...

+will add also contain and may be build to dockerhub